getzola/zola/docs/content/documentation/templates/overview.md

 ### `load_data`
 Loads data from a file or URL.
 Supported file types include *toml*, *json* and *csv*.

-The `path` argument specifies the path to the data file relative to your content directory.
+The `path` argument specifies the path to the data file.
+Data files live inside the `data/` directory in your sites base directory.
 As a security precaution, If this file is outside of the main site directory, your site will fail to build.

 ```jinja2